Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Worst-case search and robust control in constrained space

-From the results of Section \ref{sec:optim} and Proposition~\ref{prop:hinfregu}.b), we deduce that we can use smooth optimization, and in particular SQP (Algorithm~\ref{sqp}), to solve Problem \eqref{eq:hinf_problem}.
-In particular, let us define the direction $d_\delta$ such that its components are defined as in equation \eqref{eq:grad_h_} (even when $h_\infty$ is not differentiable), i.e. the i-th component of $d_\delta$ reads:
+From the results of Section \ref{sec:optim} and Proposition~\ref{prop:hinfregu}.b), we deduce that we can use SQP (Algorithm~\ref{sqp}) to solve Problem~\eqref{eq:hinf_problem}.
+In particular, let us define the direction $d_\delta$ such that its components are defined as in Eq.~\eqref{eq:grad_h_} (even when $h_\infty$ is not differentiable), i.e. the i-th component of $d_\delta$ reads:

 where $\omega_0$ is an active frequency -- but not necessarily the only one, and the multiplicity of $\bar \sigma(T_{zw}(j\omega_0, \delta))$ is not necessarily 1~-- and $p_{\omega_0}$ and $q_{\omega_0}$ are the corresponding normalized right and left singular vectors of $T_{zw}(j\omega_0, \delta)$.
-Then, $d_\delta$ is a subgradient of $h_\infty$ (this is straightforward from the expression of the subgradient given in~\cite[Section IV-1]{apkarian2015a}); by Proposition~\ref{prop:upperC1constrained} and Theorem~\ref{th:convergence}, it can legitimately be used in SQP as if it were the gradient of a differentiable function.
+Then, $d_\delta$ is a subgradient of $h_\infty$ (this is straightforward from the expression of the subdifferential given in~\cite[Section IV-1]{apkarian2015a}); by Propositions~\ref{prop:upperC1constrained} and~\ref{th:convergence}, it can legitimately be used in SQP as if it were the gradient of a differentiable function.

-\begin{Remark} Proposition~\ref{prop:upperC1constrained}.b) is not anecdotal in this application.
-Indeed, after optimization of the controller, it is frequent to have multiple active frequencies.
-Therefore, it is important for the optimality criterion to be valid at a nonsmooth point, even if the function will most often be differentiable during the optimization. \end{Remark}
+\begin{rem} In this context, Proposition~\ref{prop:upperC1constrained}.b) (optimality condition for upper-$C^1$ functions) formalizes the intuitive observation that a local maximum of the $\mathcal H_\infty$ norm is also a local maximum of all active peaks under the considered constraints.
+This situation is likely to occur in practice, as multiple active frequencies often arise after controller optimization.
+Conversely, Proposition~\ref{prop:upperC1unconstrained}.a) (descent direction for upper-$C^1$ functions in the unconstrained case) indicates that increasing the gain of at least one active peak, by moving along a subgradient, necessarily increases the $\mathcal H_\infty$ norm.
+Proposition~\ref{prop:upperC1constrained}.a) extends this result to the constrained case, where the merit function is considered instead. \end{rem}